-The trust of the Academy establishes and regularly reviews the Investment Policy.
-As explained above, the Academy trust does not currently invest any of its reserve funds.
+The Academy Trust of the Academy establishes and regularly reviews the Investment Policy.
+As explained above, the Academy Trust does not currently invest any of its reserve funds, so current surplus funds are held as cash.

 Principal Risks and Uncertainties